hCece/Chess.com-Arrow-remover/README.md

 # chrome-chess.com-delete-arrows
-This chrome extension will delete the arrows if the move is illigal
+This chrome extension will auto-delete nonsense arrows you might draw with a mouse slip.
+Download this package and follow this video to install it: